Itachidbz/Synonym-Finder/README.md

-# Synonym-Finder
+# Word Definition Finder
-A browser extension to find the meaning of any word in a single click
+Word Definition Finder is use to find any word definition.This extention can helpfull when we are unfamiliar with any word definition.